New inquiry aimed at sending Shehbaz to jail again: PML-N

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The National Accountability Bureau (NAB) has planned the arrest of the leader of the opposition in the National Assembly, Shehbaz Sharif, and send him to jail once again, and that is why a new inquiry has been launched against him.
+LAHORE: The National Accountability Bureau (NAB) has planned the arrest of leader of the opposition in National Assembly Shehbaz Sharif and sending him to jail once again, and that is why a new inquiry has been launched against him.

-This was alleged by Pakistan Muslim League Nawaz (PMLN) leaders Ataullah Tarar and Azma Bukhari, while addressing a press conference at the party’s secretariat in Model Town on Sunday.
-They said the whole nation knew that the country was being run by ghosts and amulets.

 She said the government had started targeting journalists now, while the rented government spokesperson claimed that Pakistan's media was free.
 She said the FIA was being used for political engineering and also to silence the opponents.